CTEC3905/labs/markdown/04-lab.md

 - ES6 arrow function syntax
 - adding and removing a class with JavaScript

-If you want to see the menu slide in with a CSS `transition`, you'll need to use `absolute` position or `margin`, as `display` cannot be animated by CSS.
+If you want to see the menu slide in with a CSS `transition`, you'll need to use `transform: translate…` (x or y) to shift the position, as `display` cannot be animated by CSS.

 If you have content blocker on your iPhone you may need to “reload without content blockers” in mobile Safari.